Future detection and monitoring of diabetes may entail analysis of both β-cell function and volume: How markers of β-cell loss may assist

 It is very likely that one or more β-cell specific proteins are cleaved by proteases in pathological processes during disease initiation and progression when β-cells are lost, and therefore the combination of protease and protein could result in the generation of a β-cell specific, or at least selective, biomarker.
 These cleavages generate neo-epitopes of proteins some of which are released into circulation.

 Neo-epitopes of β-cell proteins could be of potential interest for evaluation of β-cell health and death.
 Some of the potential protein candidates include: Insulin, IAPP (amylin), neurexin-1 α, neuroligin-2, gastric inhibitory polypeptide (GIP) receptor, glucagon-like peptide-1 (GLP-1) receptor, glucose transporter 1 and 2 (GLUT1, GLUT2), glutamic acid decarboxylase enzyme (GAD65), islet cell antigen 512 (IA-2) and zinc transporter 8 (ZnT8).
 In Table2, this partial list of protein candidates is given, with rationales for the suitability of the chosen proteins as β-cell biomarkers.

 To obtain an early diagnosis of diabetes we propose that β-cell loss can be detected by proteins derived directly from β-cells, preferably extracellular.
 A general issue for most of the suggested novel biomarkers is the somewhat lack of β-cell specificity, with insulin and amylin as exceptions.
 All of the mentioned proteins are highly expressed in β-cells, but also in other, often larger tissues.
 This could potentially mask any β-cell specific signal in the background noise coming from competing tissues.
 However the specificity could be obtained by the combination of high levels of expression in the pancreas together with a specific pattern of cleavage only observed from the pancreas.
 Proteins highly expressed in β-cells are likely to be cleaved and excreted into the bloodstream and the tissue- and disease specific protein fingerprinting approach described in the previous section could be applied, but it remains to be elucidated.

 Amylin is co-secreted with insulin and is another hallmark secretory peptide hormone specific to pancreatic β-cells.
 The emergence of IAPP plaques and the association with β-cell apoptosis[6, 44] and β-cell specificity makes amylin a prime candidate for protein finger printing.
 However, amylin is readily degraded by insulin degrading enzyme (IDE) found highly expressed in kidney and muscle, which could make protease generated amylin fragments somewhat short lived.

 Incretin hormones like GLP-1 and GIP have the ability to enhance insulin secretion and thereby improving clearance rate of glucose from the blood[93, 94].
 The direct effect is mediated by receptors expressed highly by the pancreatic β-cells.
 The receptors are also found in other tissues indicating an indirect effect e.g. from the nervous tissue.
 Furthermore GLP-1 has shown anti-apoptotic effects and induction of neo-genesis in β-cells and insulin biosynthesis.
 As the incretin receptors are expressed in β-cells these too are likely to be degraded upon β-cell disruption.

-A similar fate could be attributed to other trans-membrane proteins such as GLUT1 and GLUT2, which are highly expressed in human and rodent pancreatic β-cells, respectively
+A similar fate could be attributed to other trans-membrane proteins such as GLUT1 and GLUT2, which are highly expressed in human and rodent pancreatic β-cells, respectively.

 Another class of proteins of interest in relation to novel biomarkers are the targets of type I diabetes autoimmune antibodies and suggested potential biomarkers include glutamic acid decarboxylase enzyme (GAD65), islet cell antigen 512 (IA-2) and zinc transporter 8 (ZnT8)[2, 98–100, 102].
 The specific destruction of pancreatic β-cells suggests high cell specificity even if the target proteins are expressed in other tissues as well.
 The proteins are ready available to the immune system and the surrounding tissues and could be potential targets for proteases released during ECM remodeling/destruction or by infiltrating macrophages.
 The autoimmune targets are either specific for β-cells or off-targets are otherwise protected (e.g. blood brain barrier).

 To summarize, detection of any β-cell generated neo-epitopes in serum or plasma could prove valuable as biomarkers reflecting β-cell health and death aid our understanding of β-cell pathology in the initiation and progression of T2DM.